Video game titans earnings climb as people play at home - RFI

 "We're humbled to see people around the world connecting through our games during this unprecedented period," EA chief executive Andrew Wilson said in an earnings release.

-"Our focus continues to be on everything we can do for our people, our players, and our communities."

-EA said that it continues to see rising engagement with its online services as people remain hunkered down at home due to the pandemic.

-The California-based company warned, however, that the full effect of the crisis on its business remained tough to predict.
+California-based EA warned, however, that the full effect of the crisis on its business remained tough to predict.

 People without jobs might have time for play, but might be more interested in finding work or saving money.
 Working remotely could take a toll on game company productivity.

+Meanwhile, new players might stick with video games after restrictions on movement lift.

-Activision Blizzard shares climbed some four percent in after-market trades, while EA shares slid by about four percent.
+Activision Blizzard shares climbed some five percent in after-market trades, while EA shares slid by about four percent as investors toyed with how they might navigate the uncharted terrain.

+Spending in the US on video game hardware, software, accessories and game cards in March totaled $1.6 billion, up 35 percent from the same month last year, according to industry tracker NPD.

+NPD said that freshly-launched "Animal Crossing: New Horizons" from Nintendo was the top selling game in the US in March, making a stellar debut during the pandemic.

 © 2020 AFP